darrylwest/simple-node-logger/README.md

 ## Log Levels

-The default level is 'info' but the log level can be set by doing this:
+The log levels include the standard set: trace, debug, info, warn, error and fatal.
+The default level is info.
+The log level can be set at run-time by doing this:

 	log.setLevel('warn');